hpdobrica/digital-garden-public/Measuring Error Rate.md

 date : 29-05-2022
 ---

-Errors show us a rate of failed requests, and are one of [[The Four Golden Signals of Monitoring]].
+Errors show us a rate of failed requests, and are one of [[The Four Golden Signals of Metric Monitoring]].

 Error rates can look at requests that failed:
 - directly (5XX errors) – fetched at load balancer level is an easy way to track this globally.
 See [[Where to Collect Metrics#Infrastructure-exported Metrics]]